tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/getting_started/releases-at-okta/index.md

 The recommended path forward is included in the relevant documentation, libraries, or references.
 When Okta schedules an end-of-life plan, that information is also included.

-Documentation for features that have been deprecated are marked with the Deprecated icon: {% api_lifecycle deprecated %}
+Documentation for features that have been deprecated are marked with the Deprecated icon: <ApiLifecycle access="deprecated" />

 ## Exceptions to the Beta-EA-GA Lifecycle